wilsonpenha/atm-mvc-rest/README.md

 The command should build war atm-mvc-rest.war in target folder

+With Eclipse NEON or higher, you can just import the atm-mvc-rest.war into your project, or you can install git plugin and download into eclipse,

+If you the app don't start due missing .jar, you will need to run mvn again to load the missing jars.

 Deployment

 In Tomcat env. it is enough to copy the atm-mvc-rest.war to your Tomcat/webapps folder.
 When startup Tomcat, the war file will be automatically deployed with context root atm-mvc-rest